Required Courses for Certificate:

 This course focuses on basic management principles, financial management, personnel management, and pharmacy practice management.
 The course integrates the role of operational management and the development of a business plan utilizing financial management and analysis.
 Role-playing will be used.

 Co-requisite: PHT 101.

-MTH 103 Mathematics for Health Careers Credits: 3
+PHT 103 Mathematics for Health Careers Credits: 3

 In this course students will apply basic mathematical skills in calculations required for dosage determinations, as well as solution preparations using weight, metric, household, and apothecary systems.
 There will be discussion on applying ratio and proportion, allegations, and business calculations in pharmacy operations.

 PHT 131 Pharmacy Computer Systems Credits: 3

 This course introduces various specialized pharmacy programs: outpatient and inpatient medication dispensing, drug information, pharmacokinetics, management, quality assessment and procurement.
 This course will also emphasize recordkeeping and third-party billing.

 Prerequisites: “C” or higher in PHT 101 and PHT 123.

 This course is a continuation of PHT 121.

 PHT 123 Drug Prescription Process Credits: 2